 Once all scabs have disappeared, the epidermal layer has healed.
 The scar tends to look very thin at this time.
-Under the skin surface, a significant amount of work is being done on the scar: your body builds up un-organized collagen around the incisional site similar to how workers bring building supplies to a construction site.
-This process continues for about 6 to 8 weeks after surgery, and the scar begins to feel thicker as a result.
+Under the skin surface, a significant amount of work is being done by the scar: your body builds up un-organized collagen around the incisional site (similar to how workers bring building supplies to a construction site).
+This process continues for about 6 to 8 weeks after surgery and during this time, the scar begins to feel thicker as a result.
 To assist with this phase of scar healing, I do recommend active scar care.
 Not everyone will need it, but unless you have a similar previous surgical scar, we do not know how you will heal as an individual.

 My old first-line choice is Mederma Advance.
 This is a once-per-day cream that is easy to apply, and is generally well tolerated.

 My second recommendation is ScarGuard MD.
 It paints on like nail polish, and will then flake off throughout the day.
 I recommend this if you dislike Mederma for some reason, or if hyperpigmentation is an issue (in which case you should also use Scarlight MD in conjunction with ScarGuard.)